 The goal of most ETFs is to track the performance of an index.
-Fund managers have two ways they can do this:
+Fund managers have 2 ways they can do this:

 How full replication and optimization work

 Investors want their index funds (or ETFs) to deliver exactly the return of the indexes they track.
 In a frictionless world, the way to do this would be obvious: Hold every security in the index, in exactly the same weight as the index.

 This is called full replication, and it’s common for funds tracking liquid securities in well-known indexes like the S&P 500 or Russell 3000 to do exactly this.

 But not all securities are as liquid as the stocks in the S&P 500, and some indexes include thousands of constituents, some of which barely trade.
 For ETFs tracking these more complex or less liquid corners of the market, full replication might not be the best—or most efficient—way to deliver the returns of the index.

 Take an emerging market index with thousands of constituents, including small-cap companies in markets like Indonesia.
 Those Indonesian small-caps have minuscule weights in the index compared with emerging market giants like Samsung or Petrobras.
 As a result, adding them to a tracking portfolio is unlikely to move the needle on the fund’s performance.

 Buying those small stocks will, however, add to the cost of building and maintaining the portfolio, because these securities can be costly to acquire.
 Managers must decide if the cost of acquiring a security overwhelms the tracking benefit of owning the security.
 Instead of adding a tiny position, the fund manager might choose to simply add a small amount to an existing position in a more liquid, but very similar, highly correlated company.
 In this way, managers make important decisions in optimizing a portfolio.